-For example, in the European Union, foreign gambling sites’ activities are subject to the requirements of the EU legislation.
+For example, in the European Union, the activities of foreign gambling sites are subject to the requirements of EU legislation.
 That means the countries from the EU must comply with it.
 However, not all states support the idea that foreign operators do not pay taxes to the local treasury.
-Contrary to EU requirements, they re-subordinate foreign operators to their regulation rules, forcing them to obtain a local gambling license and pay taxes to the local budget.
+Contrary to EU requirements, they re-subordinate foreign operators to their regulation rules, forcing them to obtain a local gambling license and to pay taxes to the local budget.
 This is what France, Germany, and Italy do, for example.
 The second reason for such a difference in attitude towards local and foreign operators is that many countries (especially those with weak technologic development) do not have the necessary resources or tools of influence to prevent foreign companies from operating in their territories.

 - 32 countries prohibit locals from working without a license, but gambling sites from abroad can safely offer their services to residents.
 Among them are the following countries: Seychelles, Armenia, Dominican Republic, Greece, Monaco, Norway, Canada, Sweden, Switzerland, etc.